-Theorem 2.49(Soundness and completeness)
+Theorem 2.49(Soundness and completeness of semantic tableau method)

-- Let $\mathcal{T}$ be a completed tableau for a formula A. A is unsatisfiable if and only if $\mathcal{T}$ is closed. - Corollary 2.50 A is satisfiable if and only if $\mathcal{T}$ is open. - Corollary 2.51 A is valid iff the tableau for $\neg A$ closes. - Corollary 2.52 The method of semantic tableaux is a decision procedure for validity in the propositional calculus.
+- Let T be a completed tableau for a formula A. A is unsatisfiable if and only if T is closed. - Corollary 2.50 A is satisfiable if and only if \mathcal{T} is open. - Corollary 2.51 A is valid iff the tableau for $\neg A$ closes. - Corollary 2.52 The method of semantic tableaux is a decision procedure for validity in the propositional calculus.